gchq/sleeper/docs/16-roadmap.md

     of Arrow / Parquet types.
 A Sleeper schema could be specified as an Arrow schema with additional information about which are the row keys and sort keys.

-- Full compactions: add the ability to trigger a full compaction, i.e. to guarantee that every record in a table is scheduled to be read in a compaction job.

 - Service that maintains an up-to-date cache of the statestore: Various parts of the system need to query the state store.
 We could potentially reduce the cost and latency of these queries if we had a long-running service that maintained an